 With the price of electricity rising annually, and the average South African household spending 30% to 40% more on electricity during the cold season, keeping warm is costing us a lot.

 The good news is that there are a number of inexpensive ways to ward off the icy chill of winter, without cranking the heating up to full.
+Some of these methods are also ideal for minimising the heat that’s lost during load shedding – which is never fun in winter!

 Make the most of your radiator